-This page gives a broad tour of the Yosemite High Route, for an improved sense of its basic line, terrain, and highlights.
+This page provides a broad tour of the Yosemite High Route, so that interested hikers can get a better sense for its basic line, terrain, and highlights.
 For a step-by-step description that is suitable for field use, consult the Yosemite High Route Guide.
 For an approximate topographic reference, use this map.

 From Grace Meadow, the Yosemite High Route remains off-trail for the next 12 miles, and for 20 miles out of the next 22.
 Its behavior is consistent: from the bottom of a deep U-shaped valley, it climbs over a steep-sided alpine ridge at its weakest spot, and descends into the next glacier-carved valley.
 From Jack Main Canyon, the route tracks east-southeast to Tilden Creek, then to my favorite Stubblefield Canyon, to Thompson Canyon, and finally to Rancheria Creek.